systrauss/GammaSearch/README.md

 Initial Commit
 ------------

 This initial commit is an old code, along with relevant input files, to search for gammas of interest.
 The main code, GammaSearch.cxx, has the old changes in place.
-The next sections will explain the end goal of this data modification, the list of changes that need to be made, and how they are to be made
+The next sections will explain the end goal of this data modification, the list of changes that need to be made, and how they are to be made.

 ### Goal of the modification
 1. Identify *known* or *unknown* transitions within a certain energy range (centroid +/- some sigma)